-PearPop lets TikTok celebrities monetize by sharing shoutouts and screentime with fans – TechCrunch
+PearPop lets TikTok celebrities monetize by sharing shout-outs and screen time with fans – TechCrunch

 And while Cameo is a way for celebrities to monetize their following, it doesn’t create the exposure that would-be social media stars are looking for.
 That’s the problem that Mason thinks he’s solved with PearPop.

-Other entrepreneurs, like Spencer Markel, the chairman of the Los Angeles-based children’s clothing and entertainment brand, CubCoats, think so too.
+Other entrepreneurs, like Spencer Markel, the chairman of the Los Angeles-based children’s clothing and entertainment brand, CubCoats, thinks so too.

 Markel was introduced to Mason by a mutual friend from New York and has come on as an adviser to the company since Mason began working on it roughly 10 months ago.
 For Markel, the potential to actually share screens via TikTok’s platform makes PearPop a potentially more lucrative option for celebrities.